Blog

 • Not designed for podcasters or YouTubers

-In contrast, coworking recording studios aim to make recording more accessible for the everyday creator.
+Coworking recording studios aim to make recording audio accessible for the everyday creator.
 They do this by:

-• Offering different kinds of recording spaces to meet a wide variety of needs, from cozy podcasting rooms to high-end musical studios
+• Offering different kinds of recording spaces to meet a wide variety of needs, from cozy podcasting rooms to high-end music studios

 • Creating affordable membership plans for their members with minimal commitment required

-• Equipping their space with professional equipment at a fraction of the cost, rather than if members were to purchase that equipment themselves
+• Equipping their space with professional equipment at a fraction of the cost

 Who are coworking recording studios for?

-Essentially, a coworking recording studio is for anyone who is wanting to create high-quality audio and/or video content at an affordable cost.
-This includes:
+A coworking recording studio is for anyone who is wanting to create high-quality audio content at an affordable cost.
+This typically includes:

 • Content creators